Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Health Minister Casey Costello said the coalition government was committed to reducing smoking but was taking a different regulatory approach to discourage the habit and reduce the harm it causes.

-“I will soon be introducing a package of measures in cabinet to strengthen the tools available to help people quit smoking,” said Deputy Minister Costello, adding that vaping regulations would also be tightened to deter young people.
+“I will soon be delivering a package of measures in cabinet to strengthen the tools available to help people quit smoking,” Deputy Minister Costello said, adding that vaping regulations would also be tightened to deter young people.

-The decision, which has been heavily criticised for its potential impact on health outcomes in New Zealand, has also drawn criticism over concerns it could have a greater impact on Māori and Pasifika, groups with higher smoking rates.
+The decision, which has been heavily criticised for its potential impact on health outcomes in New Zealand, has also drawn criticism over concerns it could have a greater impact on Māori and Pasifika people, groups with higher smoking rates.

 Mai Anh (according to Reuters)